-As of May 7, 2019, ASLAN004 was well tolerated at all dose levels via both intravenous and subcutaneous routes of administration.
+ASLAN004 was well tolerated at all dose levels via both intravenous and subcutaneous routes of administration.
 No conjunctivitis was noted in any subjects dosed with ASLAN004 and there were no adverse events that led to discontinuation at any dose level.

 N=44

-Any grade Severity
+A ny grade Severity

-Adverse event Ν (%) Mild Moderate Severe
+Drug-related adverse event N (%) Mild Moderate Severe

 Decreased appetite 2 5 1 1 0

 Alanine aminotransferase increased 1 2 1 0 0

 Diarrhoea 1 2 1 0 0

 Pyrexia 1 2 1 0 0

 Blood lactate dehydrogenase increase 1 2 1 0 0

 Weight decrease 1 2 1 0 0

 Lymphocyte count decrease 1 2 1 0 0

 Headache 1 2 0 1 0

 C-reactive protein increase 1 2 1 0 0

 Injection site pruritus (mild) 1 2 1 0 0

-The SAD study also measured the pharmacokinetic profile of ASLAN004 and pharmacodynamic markers of inhibiting IL-4 and IL-13 binding to the IL-13Ra1, such as IL-13Ra1 receptor occupancy and inhibition of phosphorylation of STAT6 (pSTAT6), a key marker of the signal transduction in allergic inflammation immediately downstream of IL-4 and IL-13 binding to the type II receptor.
+The SAD clinical trial also measured the pharmacokinetic profile of ASLAN004 and pharmacodynamic markers of inhibiting IL-4 and IL-13 binding to the IL-13Ra1, such as IL-13Ra1 receptor occupancy and inhibition of phosphorylation of STAT6 (pSTAT6), a key marker of the signal transduction in allergic inflammation immediately downstream of IL-4 and IL-13 binding to the type II receptor.
 In mouse models of allergic inflammation, the knockout of STAT6 completely abolished allergic inflammation.